parischap/configs/README.md

 Packages can be split in:

-- packages that contain code called `code packages`: one-package repos and sub-packages
+- packages that contain source code called `source packages`: one-package repos and sub-packages
-- packages that contain no code called `no code packages`: top package and monorepos
+- packages that contain no source code called `no source packages`: top package and monorepos

 # Project structure